holser/openstack-summit-paris-2014/markdown/08-Keystone.md

 # Keystone

-- tokens in Memcache
+- tokens in memcached
-- dogpile driver with python-memcached broken - dead server => 6 secs lag for each operation
+- dogpile driver with python-memcached broken
-- pylibmc non-eventlet-safe
+- pylibmc is non eventlet safe
 - Y. Taraday wrote newer driver with connection pool
 - Low-probability (1.6%) bugs in python-memcached

-Note:
+Note: Speaker - Sergii Golovatiuk

 We strongly believe that temporary data should be kept in key value stores.

-Firstly, there is no need to keep temporary data in database.
-Secondly, what will happen if we lose this data?
+What will happen if we lose this data?
 Correct, on the next operation, the client or service will get a new token using standard authentication method.

-In order to maintain keystone resilience, we added memcached support for tokens, but then we figured out that a dead controller may lead to 6 seconds lag in operations and makes the cluster unusable.
-We started searching for another solution, but pylibmc was not eventlet-safe.
-So we wrote a driver that supported connection pooling for memcached.
+In order to maintain keystone resilience, we added memcached support for tokens, but then we figured out that a dead controller with memcached instance may lead to 6 seconds lag in operations and makes the cluster unusable.

+We started looking for another solution, we tried pylibmc which is nice implementation of was not eventlet-safe.
+Y. Taraday wrote a driver that supported connection pooling for memcached.

 Nevertheless, there are still some problems with python-memcached as it has some broken logic for keys sharding, which we are working to merge a fix for.